 Day 3: Falmouth > Eden Project

 Next travel east towards the Eden Project – you can’t get all the way there by train so have to catch a bus for the last part of the journey.
-First take the 09.18 train from Falmouth Town, changing at Truro onto the 09.51 to St Austell, which arrives there at 10.16.
+First take the 09.18 train from Falmouth Town, changing at Truro onto the 09.51 to St Austell, which arrives at 10.16.
 Then catch a no 101 bus, which takes 30 minutes to travel from St Austell bus station to the Eden Project.

-You can get up among the treetops on the rainforest canopy walkway, explore gardens dotted with giant sculptures, see concerts in summer and ice skate on an indoor rink in winter.
+Get up among the treetops on the rainforest canopy walkway, explore gardens dotted with giant sculptures, see concerts in summer and ice skate on an indoor rink in winter.
 The Eden Project is also home to England’s longest and fastest zip wire, which runs right over the top of the biomes at 60mph, as well as an aerial trekking course and giant swing.

 Read more: The Eden Project: Cornwall’s Garden of Eden